CISteefel/CrunchTope/README.md

 ### Compilation

 To run on Windows, first download and install Visual Studio 2022.
 Then download and install Intel oneAPI Base Toolkit, choosing the option to integrate with Visual Studio.
 The installation script should provide the option to link with Visual Studio 2022, if it doesn't, then something is wrong with the Visual Studio installation.
 Then download and install Intel oneAPI HPC toolkit.

-Once installed, you should see the option to start a Intel oneAPI command prompt for Intel 64 for Visual Studio.
+Once installed, you should see the option to start a Intel oneAPI command prompt for Intel 64 for Visual Studio in the list of Apps under Windows 11 (Intel oneAPI 2025).
 Starting this will set all of the Environment Variables for the use of oneAPI.
-Then run from this same Command Window:
+Then run from this from the same Command Window:

     C:\cygwin64\bin\mintty.exe -

-to start up a Cygwin window (Unix) that inherits the Environment Variables from the oneAPI Command Prompt.
+to start up a Cygwin terminal (Unix) that inherits the Environment Variables from the oneAPI Command Prompt.
 From here set the PETSC_DIR

     export PETSC_DIR=/cygdrive/c/software/petsc